yasuohasegawa/UnitySimpleHDRPSample/README.md

 # UnitySimpleHDRPSample
-This is an simple example code of custom HDRP.
+This is an simple example code of custom HDRP.<br>
-The code is based on https://github.com/wotakuro/CustomScriptRenderPipelineTest.
+The code is based on https://github.com/wotakuro/CustomScriptRenderPipelineTest.<br>
 It's just modified as simple as possible.